osm2pgsql-dev/osm2pgsql/README.md

 Make sure you have installed the development packages for the libraries mentioned in the requirements section and a C++ compiler which supports C++11.
 Both GCC 4.8 and Clang 3.4 meet this requirement.

+Note that osm2pgsql needs a 64bit system.
+It might work on 32bit systems in some circumstances but that configuration is not supported.

 First install the dependencies.